|Monthly Tech-Tip |

 Glazes melt.
 If they do not melt enough then the surface is not glassy and smooth and easy-to-clean.
 It stains, cutlery marks or leaches metals in to food and drink.
 On the other hand, if a glaze melts too much it runs down off the ware during firing.
 But there are other consequences.
 Glazes that run likely do so because they have excessively high levels of fluxing oxides.
 Or inadequate Al2O3.
 Both of these suggest the presence of chemical imbalances that contribute to leaching and lack of durability (just like under-firing).
 Running glazes often also crystallize on cooling, this may be a sought-after visual (difficult to keep consistent).
 Or it may be a defect.

 Many so called "reactive glazes" are in fact over-fired glazes.
-It is common, for example, to see glaze recipes labelled as cone 6 whereas they are in fact low fire glazes being over-melted to get variegated surfaces.
+It is common, for example, to see glaze recipes labelled as cone 6 that are actually low fire glazes being over-melted to get variegated surfaces.
 People often learn how to use them (toleration might be a better term), applying them thick enough to get the effect but thin enough that they do not run too much.
+Or, using a catcher glaze.
 It is a balancing act.
 But as already noted, these are best employed on non-functional surfaces).

 Runny glazes almost always craze.
 This is because of two things: More fluxes are needed to make them melt (and fluxes have high thermal expansions).
 Less Al2O3 and SiO2 are desirable (these are low expansion).

 Glazes do not need to be runny to be glossy.
-Good gloss glazes have high SiO2 and lower Al2O3, but they are stable on ware and do not run.
+Good gloss glazes have high SiO2 and lower Al2O3, but they can be, and usually are, stable on ware and do not run.

 Iron oxide is unique in this respect.
 In oxidation, it is a refractory.
 But in reduction firing, its fluxing power is geometrically related to percentage, often running much more than would be expected.

 This recipe melts to such a fluid glass because of its high sodium and lithium content coupled with low silica levels.
-Reactive glazes like this produce interesting visuals but these come at a cost that is more than just the difficulty in firing.
-Recipes like this often calculate to an extremely high thermal expansion.
-That means that not only will this form a lake in the bottom of ware when used on the inside, but the food surfaces will craze badly.
-The low silica will also contribute to leaching of the lithium and any colorants present.
+Reactive glazes like this produce interesting visuals but these come at the obvious cost of being runny like this.
+But this problem can be managed with glaze technique, a catch glaze on the outside and a liner glaze (to prevent the formation of a lake on the inside bottom (which leads to glaze compression problems).
+A bigger problem is that recipes like this often calculate to an extremely high thermal expansion.
+That means food surfaces will craze badly.
+Another issue that underscores the value of using a liner glaze: Low silica often contributes to leaching of the lithium and any heavy metals present in colorants.

 Crystallization (also called devritrification).
 You can see the tiny crystals on the surface of this copper stained cone 6 glaze (G3806C).
 The preferred orientation of metallic oxides is crystalline.
 When kilns cool quickly there is simply not enough time for oxides in an average glaze to organize themselves in the preferred way and therefore crystals do not grow.
 But if the glaze has a fluid melt and it cools slowly through the temperature at which the crystals like to form, they will.
 There is another issue here also: There are tiny dimples in the surface.
 This is because copper carbonate was used here instead of copper oxide.
 During firing, it generates carbon dioxide (because it is a carbonate) that bubbles out of the melt, leaving behind dimples that may or may not heal during cooling.